Ipsedo/EvoMotion/README.md

 ## Description
 The final goal of this project is to implement CMA-ES or any kind of optimisation algorithm in order to teach creature to walk, run etc.

+We will first try to reproduce the results of the article [Flexible Muscle-Based Locomotion for Bipedal Creatures](https://www.goatstream.com/research/papers/SA2013/SA2013.pdf)

 __Note__ : In a first time, only CMA-ES will be implemented and tested with [coco](https://github.com/numbbo/coco) benchmark tools.
 Then the creature walk teaching will be implemented.

 ## Requirements